alexandreiabattles/content-ops-starter/content/pages/careers.md

       - type: FeaturedItem
         title: STATE OF YOUR CITIES
         subtitle: >-
-          Egypt is strong, the streets seem to be safe..., the villagers promulgate that the gods are blessing Egypt because of their warrior honors in battles -
+          oh Egypt... the streets seem to be safe..., the villagers promulgate that the gods are blessing Egypt because of their warrior honors in battles -
         image:
           type: ImageBlock
           url: /images/img-placeholder.svg